-Place your baby on his/her back on a blanket.
-Rub different objects very softly and slowly on her hand or foot.
-Describe each sensation: Do you feel this cold bow!?
+Place your baby on their back on a blanket.
+Rub different objects very softly and slowly on their hand or foot.
+Describe each sensation: Do you feel this cold bowl?
 Do you feel this warm plate?

 Say: Now practice this with your baby.
 Move around the groups supporting the caregivers.